ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ```

-- Delete things you need to do the following:
+- To delete things you need to do the following:
   - Delete the heketi deployment: `kubectl delete deployment deploy-heketi`
   - Deleting the service as well: `kubectl delete service deploy-heketi`
   - NOTE: Deleting the deployment, deletes the pod(s), but it doesn't delete the service.  (*TBD:* Not sure why deleting a deployment does not delete the service.)